 Long Island, New York

-Long Island is still in the midst of carving out its greatness, finally joining the conversation with fellow New York regions like the Finger Lakes.
+Previously just known as a bucolic getaway for city folk, Long Island is now synonymous with great wine.
+A lot of former farms and orchards have switched over to grapes and the resulting wines are getting some well-deserved attention.
 Macari is making its voice heard, with elegant concrete-fermented wines, zippy Sauvignon Blanc, expertly made pink wines, and great Merlot.
 The setting is about as unique as the wines in rural Mattituck; near the ocean and lots of inlets and vineyards overflowing with potential.

 This premium outfit is a colossal reason why the Sta.
 Rita Hills region is so coveted these days.
 Sourcing from one of the best West Coast vineyards around Sanford & Benedict, the label has become a real bar-setter in a Santa Barbara scene that has since erupted.
 If Burgundian classics like Chardonnay and Pinot Noir are your thing, Sanford should move up your list of must-try’s.
 What the winery knew in 1971 when it was first planted is now being fully — and rightfully — celebrated.